Subscriber Security¶

 Subscriber Privacy (SUCI)¶

 Ella Core supports SUCI (Subscription Concealed Identifier) to protect subscriber identity over the air.
-The IMSI is encrypted by the UE before transmission using ECIES Profile A. The network decrypts the SUCI to recover the SUPI.
+The IMSI is encrypted by the subscriber's device before transmission using ECIES (Elliptic Curve Integrated Encryption Scheme).
+The network decrypts the SUCI to recover the SUPI.
 This prevents IMSI-catching attacks.

 NAS Security¶